allinurl/goaccess/README.md

 * Apache virtual hosts
 * Combined Log Format (XLF/ELF) Apache | Nginx
 * Common Log Format (CLF) Apache
+* Google Cloud Storage.
 * W3C format (IIS).

 ## Why GoAccess? ##
-The main idea behind GoAccess is being able to quickly analyze and view web server statistics in real time without having to generate an HTML report.
+The main idea behind GoAccess is being able to quickly analyze and view web server statistics in real time without having to generate an HTML report (great if you want to do a quick analysis of your access log via SSH).

-Although it is possible to generate an `HTML`, `JSON`, `CSV` report, by default it outputs to a terminal.
+Although it is possible to generate an HTML, JSON, CSV report, by default it outputs to a terminal.

-You can see it more as a monitor command tool than anything else.
+You can see it more of a monitor command tool than anything else.

 ## Installation ##
 GoAccess can be compiled and used on *nix systems.